OctopusDeploy/blog/blog/2024-07/git-protections/index.md

 #### External repository rules

-Octopus supports sourcing files from an external Git repository configured on the step.
+Octopus supports sourcing files from an external Git repo configured on the step.
 This enables scenarios like storing scripts or Kubernetes manifests in a repository for use during a deployment.

 External repository rules let you configure which branches and tags people can use for these steps when creating a release.
 This ensures that only approved Git resources get used during a deployment to protected environments such as production.